pslib-cz/2023-l4-web-typographic-library-DominikLazna/README.md

 ## Fonts
 Typography.css is using [Titilium Web](https://fonts.google.com/specimen/Titillium+Web?query=titil) for its font.
 If you want to use different one, simply remove the predefined one from the file and paste yours.
 ## Colors
-Inside the root selector you can see all of the predefined colors.
+Inside the `:root` selector you can see all of the predefined colors.
 ```html
 :root {
     --blue: #3877ff;